Digital Nomad Visas

 With Covid-19, these runs to extend the visa became very impractical and almost impossible to do.
 Now the Thai government reacts to an already long existing need for special regulations for such workers.
 A three months tourist visa, which can be extended for further six months, has been introduced.

-An official digital nomad visa does not exist yet, but it looks like the government is working on it.
+An official digital nomad residency does not exist yet, but it looks like the government is working on it.
 So stay tuned and check the news!

-While no Asian country has used the term remote work visa or digital nomad visa, Malaysia offers a Malaysia Tech Entrepreneur Program (MTEP) visa, which is tailored to tech entrepreneurs.
+While no Asian country has used the term remote work visa or remote work visa, Malaysia offers a Malaysia Tech Entrepreneur Program (MTEP) visa, which is tailored to tech entrepreneurs.
 Malaysia looks to attract the best and brightest tech professionals.

 Other than that, there is a 90 days visa that allows short stays for nomads seeking a short respite from travelling around the world.
 This visa does not require an onward ticket and depending on your nationality, it is pretty easy to extend your stay.
 Digital nomads swear by it and praise this immigration deal as the best in South East Asia.
 Not to mention, it is free of fees!